eembc/energyrunner/README.md

 # Copyright License

-This software is the copyright of EEMBC, and is currently released under Apache 2.0.
+This software is the copyright of EEMBC.
+The source code on this repo is released under Apache 2.0.
+The binaries have their own click-throughs.